obaallen/Sample-Serverless-Textract-App/README.md

 ### Cleanup

-If you are done experimenting with the API you can tear down the resources by deleting the CloudFormation stack from the AWS Console, or using the command:
+If you are done experimenting with this solution, you can tear down the resources by deleting the CloudFormation stack from the AWS Console, or using the command:

 ```shell
 aws cloudformation delete-stack --stack-name textract-poc